im-archive/zip-upload-artifact/README.md

+# DEPRECATED
+This repository was deprecated on 2024-02-06

 # Zip Upload Artifact
 The zip upload artifact action zips a file, or directory and uploads it as an artifact.
 This reduces the size of an artifact to help save on GitHub Artifact space usages.
 This action has the same inputs as upload-artifact so it can be changed from that to this by changing the `uses` line in the workflow.